- Gordon N. Buchanan, MBBS, MD, MSc, FRCS

 - The Lister Hospital, London, UK.

 The evolution of therapies in rectal cancer continues to expand allowing a unique approach through local excision, chemoradio - and contact therapy, watch and wait along with endoscopic and extended resection.
-This special edition aims to focus on the breadth of options available to clinicians and patients working in this arena.
+This special issue aims to focus on the breadth of options available to clinicians and patients in this area.